randomcoder67/randomcoder67.github.io/content/wiki/linux/fileAccess.md

 ## Graphical File Managers

 The most common way of managing files, GUI file managers come as standard on most OSes.
-Windows had Windows Explorer, macOS has Finder, GNOME has Nautilus, Xfce has Thunar etc. The advantage of a GUI file manager is the ability to use the mouse to click and drag files.
+Windows has Windows Explorer, macOS has Finder, GNOME has Nautilus, Xfce has Thunar etc. The advantage of a GUI file manager is the ability to use the mouse to click and drag files.

 ### Thunar